Kerler-Lyubashenko Functors on 4-Dimensional 2-Handlebodies: Kirby and signed top tangle categories

 \subsection{Signed top tangles in handlebodies}

 In this section, we define a category $\ETTH$, which we call the \textit{category of signed top tangles in handlebodies}.
 This category is related to the category of bottom tangles in handlebodies defined by Habiro in \cite[Section~14.4]{H05}, which can be realized as a subquotient of $\ETTH$.
 The change in terminology is a consequence of a change in conventions.
 Indeed Habiro, like Kerler \cite{K01} and Asaeda \cite{A11}, reads morphisms from top to bottom, while we read them from bottom to top, like Bobtcheva and Piergallini \cite{BP11}.
 This will exchange the role of bottom tangles and top tangles.
-For all $m,m' \in \N$, a \textit{top $(m,m')$-tangle} $T$, sometimes simply called a \textit{top tangle}, is an unoriented framed tangle inside the standard connected dual relative 3-di\-men\-sion\-al 1-han\-dle\-bod\-y $H_m^*$ introduced in Section~\ref{S:relative_handlebodies_and_cobordisms}.
+For all $m,m' \in \N$, a \textit{top $(m,m')$-tangle} $T$, sometimes simply called a \textit{top tangle}, is an unoriented framed tangle inside the standard connected dual 3-di\-men\-sion\-al 1-han\-dle\-bod\-y $H_m^*$ introduced in Section~\ref{S:relative_handlebodies_and_cobordisms}.
 Its set of boundary points is composed of $2m'$ points uniformly distributed on the top line $I \times \{ \frac 12 \} \times \{ 1 \} \subset H_m^*$.
 For every $0 \leqs j \leqs m$, a component of $T$ joins the $(2j)$th and the $(2j-1)$th boundary points.
 If $T$ is a top tangle and $\sig \in \Z$ is an integer, then a \textit{signed Kirby move} is a modification of the pair $(T,\sig)$ of the following type:

-Pictures~\eqref{E:rel_K-1} and \eqref{E:rel_K+1} represent operations performed inside a ball $D^3$ embedded into $H_m^*$, while pictures~\eqref{E:rel_K2} and \eqref{E:rel_K3} represent operations performed inside a solid torus $S^1 \times D^2$ embedded into $H_m^*$.
-All these operations leave top tangles unchanged in the complement.
+Moves~\eqref{E:rel_K-1} and \eqref{E:rel_K+1} correspond to (de)stabilizations by $\bbC P^2$ and $\overline{\bbC P^2}$ respectively.
+These operations are performed inside a ball $D^3$ embedded into $H_m^*$, while the remaining ones are performed inside a solid torus $S^1 \times D^2$ embedded into $H_m^*$.

 The \textit{category $\ETTH$ of signed top tangles in handlebodies} is the category defined as follows: \begin{itemize} \item Objects of $\ETTH$ are natural numbers $m \in \N$. \item Morphisms of $\ETTH$ from $m \in \N$ to $m' \in \N$ are pairs $(T,\sig)$, where $T$ is a top $(m,m')$-tangle and $\sig \in \Z$ is an integer called the \textit{signature defect}, modulo isotopies and signed Kirby moves. \item The identity $\id_m \in \ETTH(m,m)$ of an object $m \in \ETTH$ is given by